What is a Performance Car?

 There are many ways to increase fuel efficiency in cars including driving techniques that save gas and choosing a car that has better fuel efficiency.
 There are also some environmental factors that can affect fuel efficiency such as driving at high speeds or idling for too long.

 In a gasoline engine, the efficiency of combustion is largely dependent on the compression ratio.
-Compression ratio is found by dividing the piston displacement by its stroke length.
+The compression ratio is found by dividing the piston displacement by its stroke length.
 A higher compression ratio will allow for more air and fuel to be compressed into a smaller space and also provide less resistance as it travels through the engine’s cylinders.

 The higher compression ratio increases power output and can also help to improve fuel economy.
 The lower compression ratio will produce less power and its higher resistance means more energy is lost in the form of heat.
 Lower compression ratios allow for a greater range of tuning options and better fuel economy levels.